xDaryamo/puccini/clout/README.md

 * `$string`: textual representation of the value for human-readability, comparison, sorting, etc.
 * `$number`: numeric representation of the value (float or integer) for comparison, sorting, etc.
 * `$originalString`: if the value was parsed from a string then this would be that string

-The following additional fields are optional for all coercibles:

-* `$description`: a human-readable description of the coercible
-* `$constraints`: a list of coercibles in the `$functionCall` format (see notation below)

 The following additional fields are optional for `$list` coercibles: